GLOBAL MARKETS-World stocks lifted by stimulus hopes; euro falls

 By Caroline Valetkevitch

-NEW YORK, July 30 Global stocks rose on Monday on expectations that the European Central Bank and the U.S. Federal Reserve will take measures to support struggling economies when they meet this week, but the euro slid against the dollar on worries that the central banks will act less aggressively than hoped.
+NEW YORK, July 30 Global stocks rose on Monday on expectations that the European Central Bank and the U.S. Federal Reserve will take measures to support struggling economies when they meet this week, but worries that the central banks will act less aggressively than hoped drove down the euro against the dollar.

 But there is more skepticism about what the Fed will do at its two-day meeting that begins on Tuesday.
 Many economists believe the U.S. central bank will wait until September to provide more stimulus to a faltering U.S. economic recovery.

-The euro fell against the dollar for the first time in four days on worries that the ECB may disappoint investors hoping for more measures to contain the debt crisis.
+The euro fell broadly, hitting a record low against the Australian dollar, on worries that the ECB may disappoint investors hoping for more measures to contain the debt crisis.

 Speculation has grown that the Fed will do more to bolster the recovery after data on Friday showed U.S. second-quarter gross domestic product expanded at a 1.5 percent annual rate, the weakest pace since the third quarter of 2011.

 Bank of America-Merrill Lynch analysts said in a research note that the Fed should extend its forward guidance language on maintaining ultra-low rates to "at least late 2015" at this week's meeting.
-They said that while there is a moderate chance that the Fed will launch additional quantitative easing, it is more likely the Fed will announce a third round of asset purchases in September.
+They said while there is a moderate chance that additional quantitative easing, it is more likely the Fed will announce a third round of asset purchases in September.

 The MSCI world equity index rose 0.4 percent, extending gains for a third straight day.